kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	    ERR_print_errors_fp(stderr);
 	    abort();
 	}

+### Putting it All Together

+There are a few more things you should know about the functions:

-To configure OpenSSL using a configuration file, call OPENSSL_config().
-You can pass NULL to use the system default .cnf configuration file.
-To free up configuration resources, call CONF_modules_free().
+- To configure OpenSSL using a configuration file, call `OPENSSL_config()`.
+You can pass `NULL` to use the system default *.cnf* configuration file.
+To free up configuration resources, call `CONF_modules_free()`.

-For debugging purposes, if you would like to print out error messages as strings, you must call the ERR_load_crypto_strings() function first.
-Call ERR_free_strings() to clean up the resources and free memory.
+- For debugging purposes, if you would like to print out error messages as strings, you must call the `ERR_load_crypto_strings()` function first.
+Call `ERR_free_strings()` to clean up the resources and free memory.
+Remember to remove debug logs that output sensitive strings or the key to the console!

-OpenSSL contains a table of available algorithms which is used when calling functions such as EVP_get_cipher_byname().
+- OpenSSL contains a table of available algorithms which is used when calling functions such as `EVP_get_cipher_byname()`.
 It's also used internally so that if not initialized, some functions will fail.
-To add algorithms to the internal table, call OpenSSL_add_all_algorithms().
-When you finish or before your application exits, call EVP_cleanup() which removes all algorithms from the table.
+To add algorithms to the internal table, call `OpenSSL_add_all_algorithms()`.
+When you finish or before your application exits, call `EVP_cleanup()` which removes all algorithms from the table.

-NOTE: Once you have encrypted the plaintext, you can pass around or store this encrypted binary information.
+- Once you have encrypted the plaintext, you can store the encrypted binary data.
 If you need to send or store it in a text format such as XML or JSON, you'll need to encode the binary information.
 For example, you can use [Base64](https://en.wikipedia.org/wiki/Base64) to encode the encrypted binary data.
 For a Base64 utility, see [here](https://github.com/CollinStuart/Base64CPP).

-Make a test function by wrapping the C code in a higher level C++ class, call it Crypto.
+Make a test function by wrapping the C code in a higher level C++ class, call it *Crypto*.
 You could additionally pass `std::string` in and out of the class if you want.
 The following example adds the extra convenience of encoding and decoding the binary data to and from Base64.
-If you don't feel like adding a Base64 utility to your code base, you can comment out that optional step below
+If you don't feel like adding a Base64 utility to your code base, you can comment out that optional step below:

 	void Crypto::encryptTest()
 	{